Kiu1812/docs/02 - Projects/Homelab/README.md

 - Twingate -> VPN Connection.
 - OpenWebUI -> AI local web interface.
 - [Grafana](grafana.md) -> Monitoring server status.
-- *Search* -> Monitoring RAID status (maybe Grafana does it).
-Requiremenet: Mail alerts.
+- MDADM Monitoring -> Monitors RAID status and sends mail if it fails.
 - Certbot -> Automatized renewal of LetsEncrypt certificates to use locally.
 - NAT -> Use the server as a router.